Skip to content

 Sound familiar?
 Sarah’s profile — strong but not “perfect” — mirrors many real-life students.

-For context, the average high school GPA in the U.S. hovers around 3.0, and an SAT score of 1300 places a student in approximately the 86th percentile nationally.
+For context, the average high school GPA in the U.S. hovers around 3.0, and an SAT score of 1300 places a student in approximately the 86th percentile for the Class of 2025.
 That means she’s outscoring the vast majority of her peers and has a solid shot at many schools.

 The common pitfall: Sarah’s initial college list